 Diagnostic Information:

-Amino Acid, Fatty Acid, and Organic Acid Disorders All specimens are screened to detect elevated concentrations of amino acids, free carnitines, and acylcarnitines and to evaluate their relationship with each other.
+Amino Acid, Fatty Acid Oxidation, and Organic Acid Disorders: All specimens are screened to detect abnormalconcentrations of amino acids, free carnitines, and acylcarnitines and to evaluate their relationship with each other.
 These measurements provide analyte concentration profiles that may aid in the detection of several metabolic disorders.
-Amino acid markers are typically used to identify Amino Acid Disorders, while free carnitine and acylcarnitine markers help identify Fatty Acid Disorders and Organic Acid Disorders.
+Amino acid markers are typically used to identify Amino Acid Disorders, while free carnitine and acylcarnitine markers help identify Fatty Acid Oxidation Disorders and Organic Acid Disorders.

-Hemoglobinopathies All specimens are screened to detect clinically significant hemoglobinopathies and thalassemias including sickle cell disease and sickle beta thalassemia.
+Hemoglobinopathies: All specimens are screened to detect clinically significant hemoglobinopathies and thalassemias including sickle cell disease and sickle beta thalassemia.
 Specimens testing positive for certain hemoglobinopathies are forwarded for DNA testing.
 Mutations for hemoglobin types S, C, E, D and two beta-thalassemias can be detected by polymerase chain reaction and restriction fragment length polymorphism.
-Family studies for abnormal results are available through the reference program.
-Contact DSHS at (512) 458-7333 for further information.
+Family studies for abnormal results are available for a fee, upon request.
+Contact DSHS at (512) 776-7333 for further information.

 |